 Important Confidentiality Policy in Health and Social Care

 Maintaining confidentiality isn’t just a matter of being a decent person.
 It’s also the law.
-And breaking the law has some pretty nasty consequences.
+And breaking the law has consequences.
 Below is some primary legislation that applies to keeping people’s information confidential.

 The Common Law of Confidentiality